sivakambhamapti/spinnaker.io/content/en/docs/concepts/pipelines/_index.md

 * Specify details for a given stage in the sections below.

-You can view pipeline execution history, which serves as a means to introspect details of each deployment operation, as well as an effective audit log of enforced processes/policies on how you make changes to your deployed applications landscape.
+You can view pipeline execution history, which serves as a means to inspect the details of each deployment operation, as well as an effective audit log of enforced processes/policies on how you make changes to your deployed applications landscape.

 ![](pipelines.png)